-- Channel: For each channel operation (make, send, receive, close), ECT includes an event with a unique id assigned to each channel. - (RW)Mutex, WaitGroup & Conditional Variables: Similar to channels, we assign a unique id to each concurrency object and emit an event for each of their operations (lock, unlock, rlock, runlock, add, wait, signal, broadcast). - Select & Schedule: The scheduler and the select structure introduce non-determinism to the execution.
+- (RW)Mutex, WaitGroup & Conditional Variables: Similar to channels, we assign a unique id to each concurrency object and emit an event for each of their operations (lock, unlock, rlock, runlock, add, wait, signal, broadcast). - Select & Schedule: The scheduler and the select structure introduce non-determinism to the execution.
 We keep track of the decisions made by the scheduler and select statements to obtain an accurate decision path.

 We call the output of enhanced tracer execution concurrency trace (ECT).
 ECT is a totally ordered sequence of events in which the order is approximated through a central clock with nanosecond precision.
 ECT also contains the call-stack for each event, enabling a direct mapping of events to source-line numbers.
-For each blocking operation (channels sends/recvs, mutex locks, waitGroup/conditional variable wait and select (when none of the cases are available)), ECT captures a pair of pre-operation and post-operation events to distinguish between the request for action and completion of action.
+For each blocking operation (channels sends/recvs, mutex locks, waitGroup/conditional variable wait and select (when none of the cases are available)), ECT captures a pair of pre-operation and completion of action.
 Hence, ECT is especially effective for debugging because it enables modeling the blocking state of concurrent components at any given step of program execution.
 The enhanced dynamic tracing also enables the measurement of coverage requirements in offline (section III-E).